Vyral/base-template/_posts/2018-06-12-in-a-slow-market-how-can-we-create-demand-for-your-home.md

 Since everyone submitting offers is likely serious about getting your home, they will keep bidding over each other, raising the price you will eventually sell the home for.

-That is my secret to quickly selling home over asking price with multiple offers even in a buyer’s market.
+That is my secret to quickly selling your home over asking price with multiple offers even in a buyer’s market.
 If you are interested in selling your home and are curious about what your home can sell for, please feel free to give me a call.
 Together, we will get you multiple offers on your home.